Did you know?

 The third billionth ticket came just 49 drawings later (24.5 weeks).

-Through early December, 2013, there have been more than 29 billion Mega Millions tickets sold since the begining of the game.
+From inception through early December, 2013, more than 29 billion Mega Millions tickets were sold.

 Fun facts and figures on the new Mega Millions